fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 In addition, these widenings are not included:

     int32 --> float32
-    float32 --> float64
+    float32 --> float

-Earlier drafts of this PR included `int32` --> `float32` and `float32` --> `float64` widenings.
+Earlier drafts of this PR included `int32` --> `float32` and `float32` --> `float` widenings.
 However, the use cases for these as adhoc type-directed conversions in F# programming are not particularly compelling - remember, adhoc conversions can cause confusion, and shuold only be added if really necessary.

-* One proposed use case for an implicit TDC for `int32` --> `float32`  is machine learning APIs which accept `float32` data, for example ideally little usability penalty should apply when switching from `float64` to `float32`.
+* One proposed use case for an implicit TDC for `int32` --> `float32`  is machine learning APIs which accept `float32` data, for example ideally little usability penalty should apply when switching from `float` to `float32`.
   However adhoc type directed conversions do not solve this.

-* One proposed use case for an implicit TDC for `float32` --> `float64` is floating point utility code (e.g. printing) to use 64-bit floating point values, and yet be routinely usable with 32-bit values.
+* One proposed use case for an implicit TDC for `float32` --> `float` is floating point utility code (e.g. printing) to use 64-bit floating point values, and yet be routinely usable with 32-bit values.
 However a non-array-literal value of `single[]` still need to be converted to `double[]`, for example, so the lack of uniformity in practical settings will still require explicit conversions.